Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition: Evaluation

-Figure \ref{fig:results-data} (turns overhead box plot) highlights a key limitation of decomposition of width-drive decomposition strategies.
+Figure~\ref{fig:results-data} (turn-overhead box plot) highlights a key limitation of decomposition of width-driven decomposition strategies.
 While such approaches have been shown to lower turning costs (as discussed in Section \ref{sec:related-work}), their utility diminishes in the holonomic setting.
 Specifically, width-based decomposition often increases the total number of partitions, creating a competing objective between within-region turn cost and global path compactness.
 This trade-off is particularly unfavorable for holonomic UAVs, which can reorient in place with minimal time or energy penalty.
 The resulting proliferation of narrow partitions leads to longer inter-region connectors and more frequent entry-exit transitions, which inflate global trajectory length and execution time.
 Moreover, excessive partition counts exacerbate planning complexity.
 Optimizers that rely on combinatorial reasoning—such as metaheuristics or TSP-style solvers—scale poorly with partition number.
 As partition count grows, these optimizers either become intractable or must resort to early convergence and local minima, degrading overall performance.
 Consequently, decomposition strategies that emphasize width minimization at the expense of region count tend to underperform in our context.
 This effect is evident in the relatively high overheads of width-driven methods like Li, compared to OURS and BCD, which favor structural simplicity and lower partition counts.

-Lastly, the Nearest-Neighbor baseline (7.06\% time overhead) confirms that structured decomposition remains essential even for holonomic vehicles.
-In the absence of decomposition, the greedy point-to-point traversal produces disorganized and redundant coverage sequences.
+The Nearest-Neighbor baseline (7.06\% time overhead) further confirms that structured decomposition remains essential even for holonomic vehicles, as greedy point-to-point traversal over raw sweep waypoints produces disorganized and redundant coverage sequences.

 These results show that effective coverage planning over irregular polygons hinges on balancing geometric flexibility with partition simplicity.
 By deferring sweep direction selection and replacing width-based splitting with a cumulative gap severity metric, our method preserves larger, more sweep-efficient regions.
 This reduces both path length and execution time without incurring the penalties of over-fragmentation.